josephcscarpa/josephcscarpa/README.md

 ## Work Experience
+## Education
+**Duke University**
+*August 2020 -- May 2024*
+Bachelor of Science in Computer Science, Double Major in Music.
+GPA: 3.74
+Durham, NC
+- **Relevant Coursework:** Machine Learning (Graduate), Computer Vision (Graduate), Data Science Research (Graduate), Design and Analysis of Algorithms, Database Systems, Computer Systems, Data Structures

+## Experience

 ### Rudin Interpretability Lab, Undergraduate Research Assistant
 *January 2023 -- August 2023*
 **Duke Computer Science Department**
 Durham, NC
-- Researched collaboratively in a team of 3 undergraduates and 2 graduate students supervised by [Professor Cynthia Rudin](https://users.cs.duke.edu/~cynthia/) working towards a paper demonstrating the performance of a novel interpretable machine learning algorithm, FasterRisk, on ICU/Hospital mortality prediction.
-- Designed **SQL** scripts to extract severity-of-illness scores from the eICU database, accounting for complex and messy data relationships across tables.
-- Implemented a machine-learning pipeline using **Python** scripts and **Jupyter** notebooks for training and testing interpretable machine-learning models on massive EHR datasets like MIMIC-III and eICU.
+- Implemented a machine-learning pipeline in **Python** to preprocess largely uncleaned ICU data, do time-series-based feature engineering, concurrently execute and log hyperparameter tuning with the Slurm Workload Manager and Weights and Biases (WandB), and train/test machine learning models.
+- Wrote extraction scripts in **PostgreSQL** and **BigQuerySQL** to extract raw EHR data for the pipeline to preprocess and utilize.
+Conferred with researchers at MIT regarding design decisions.
+- Contributed to Professor Cynthia Rudin's Interpretability Lab’s ongoing research into using state-of-the-art interpretable machine learning models (FasterRisk, FastSparse, GOSDT) to predict patient mortality; wrote and edited paper sections (pending submission to data-science journals).

-### Undergraduate Teaching Assistant
+### Teaching Assistant: Database Systems and Data Science
 *January 2023 -- Present*
 **Department of Computer Science, Duke University**
 Durham, NC
-- **Courses:** Introductory Data Science (Head UTA) and Database Systems.
+- Employed the Otter Autograder library to build autograders for exams and homework which interface with the Gradescope grade management system.
-- Wrote and tested exam problems to assess students' knowledge of data science principles.
+- Assisted in writing and testing exams to assess students' knowledge of data science concepts and best practices, such as linear/logistic regression, KNN, and relying on standard libraries (**numpy**, **Pandas**) for scaleable computations.
-- Developed and debugged autograders for homework and exams.
-- Created course content to introduce students to data science/machine learning concepts.
-- Held office hours, assisted in lectures, and graded assignments weekly.
+- Held office hours, assisted in lectures by answering student questions, and graded weekly assignments/exams.

 ### Software Engineering Intern
 *June 2022 -- August 2022*
 **Springboard SaaS**
 New York, NY
-- Realized user interfaces using **Twig**, **TailwindCSS**, and **JavaScript** from wireframes.
-- Contributed **PHP** and **PostgreSQL** code to the backend to develop a content management system.
+- Wrote **PHP** and **SQL** code for a bespoke content management system (CMS) for an internal information app.
-- Wrote documentation to allow future developers to extend the CMS.
+- Realized responsive user interfaces by translating designer mockups to code using **HTML**, **CSS**, **Bootstrap**, **JavaScript**, and **Twig**, ensuring seamless rendering across various devices and platforms and meeting aesthetic and functional specifications.
+- Authored comprehensive documentation outlining the structure, features, and extension points of the CMS, enabling other developers to build upon the existing codebase.

 ### Resident Assistant
 *August 2021 -- Present*